top of page

 BOSTA TIDE & TIME BELL

-Erected at Bosta beach in 2010 this sculpture by Marcus Vergette is one of several around the coast of the UK, with more planned, that were inspired by the ringing of church bells marking the end of the 2001 'Foot an Mouth' outbreak in the UK.
+Erected at Bosta beach in 2010 this sculpture by Marcus Vergette is one of several around the coast of the UK, and he only one in Scotland, with more planned, that were inspired by the ringing of church bells marking the end of the 2001 'Foot an Mouth' outbreak in the UK.

-More information on the Bosta Bell and the whole can be found in Bernera Museum.
+More information on the Bosta Bell can be found in Bernera Museum and on the Bell project website

 http://www.timeandtidebell.org/